Spiral Lone Star Quilt Class

 Supplies and tools:

-- Lone Star Quilts & Beyond book by Jan Krentz
+Class text: Lone Star Quilts & Beyond book by Jan Krentz (order online, or purchase from local quilt shop)

 Sewing machine & equipment:

-- sewing machine with bobbins, electrical cords, foot pedal
+sewing machine in good working order with bobbins, electrical cords, foot pedal

 Sewing tools: